Water Working Group

 Flood Risk

 Increased precipitation and extreme rain events flood homes, septic, and sewage systems and contaminate drinking water, impacting human health and financial well-being.
 Families in flood-prone areas who do not have the financial resources to mitigate or recover quickly from these events are especially at risk.
-The Water Resources Working Group calls for planned buyouts, which purchase private lands at risk of flooding and put them to public use.
-This would provide some protection from the financial and health harms caused by flooding and also provide public access to lakes and waterways, creating more equitable access to recreational opportunities.
+Planned buyouts offer a solution: they purchase private lands at risk of flooding and put them to public use, providing both financial and health protection from future floods.
+The new public lands can also increase equitable access to recreational opportunities along lakes and waterways.

 Groundwater Risk